-- Failure to follow all instructions can result in MRI artifacts, injury to the patient or user, or malfunction of the device. - You must follow all safety procedures that are in effect for the MRI Environment.
-Do not use the ventilator in an MRI Environment with greater than 3T magnetic force. - You must secure the device to a suitable MRI-compatible cart -- ZOLL MRI Roll Stand; Optional IV Arm Assembly. - You must place the ventilator behind the 2000 Gauss field line. - The ventilator must be attended by a person with no other responsibility than monitoring the device and patient while in the MRI Environment. - You must visually monitor the ventilator for alarms at all times -- during imaging, the alarms may not be audible beyond the area immediately adjacent to the MRI. - Danger!
-Possible Missile Projection. - DO NOT position any person between the bore entrance and an unsecured cart or device. - Lock the wheels when the rolling stand is in place. - We recommend that you tether the rolling stand in place when in the MRI Environment. - Place the ventilator and stand in its position before the patient is positioned on the scanner table and advanced into the bore. - Remove the patient from the MRI Environment before removing the ventilator and roll stand.

-Unapproved device apparatus shall NOT be allowed in the MRI Environment, including:

-- Pulse Oximeters sensors and cabling.

-- External AC/DC Power Supply.

-- Rolling Cart Breathing Circuit Arm.

-- Active Humidification and associated support apparatus.

-• Ensure proper configuration of the ventilator.

-- DO NOT attach the pulse oximeter sensor to the patient and remove it from the device. - The ventilator should run only on battery power in the MRI Environment DO NOT use an external AC/DC power supply. - The ventilator's battery should be fully charged before entering the MRI Environment. - Oxygen Supply -- an aluminum, non-magnetic cylinder and oxygen hose must provide the oxygen supply. - Ensure proper operation of the ventilator's breathing system. - 12 ft patient circuits are available for use with the ventilator -- the additional length enables a suitable separation between the ventilator and the bore opening.
-(Adult/Pediatric Wye Patient Circuit; Pediatric/Infant Wye Patient Circuit). - The extended tubing length of a 12 ft patient circuit can result in loss of volume due to additional tubing compressibility. - -- Set the Tubing Compliance (TC) to OFF and ensure that the patient is receiving correct tidal volume. - -- Alternatively, calculate the TC as described by the patient circuit's Instructions For Use (IFU) and adjust the TC value to ensure that the patient is receiving the correct tidal volume. - DO NOT use the 12 ft circuit with PEEP settings below 5 (5 cm H2O). - Ensure that the ventilator is able to maintain PEEP -- for patients with short expiratory times, the additional tubing length of the 12 ft circuit may affect system behavior.
+- Note: When marked with an "MRI conditional" label, only the ZOLL Eagle II ventilator is suitable for use in an MRI environment - Failure to follow all instructions can result in MRI artifacts, injury to the patient or user, or malfunction of the device. - You must follow all safety procedures that are in effect for the MRI Environment.
+Do not use the ventilator in an MRI Environment with greater than 3T magnetic force. - You must secure the device to a suitable MRI-compatible cart -- ZOLL MRI Roll Stand; Optional IV Arm Assembly. - You must place the ventilator behind the 130 Gauss field line (approximately 2 meters to the bore opening of a 3T MRI magnet). - The ventilator must be attended by a person with no other responsibility than monitoring the device and patient while in the MRI Environment. - You must visually monitor the ventilator for alarms at all times -- during imaging, the alarms may not be audible beyond the area immediately adjacent to the MRI. - Danger!
+Possible Missile Projection. - DO NOT position any person between the bore entrance and an unsecured cart or device. - Lock the wheels when the rolling stand is in place. - We recommend that you tether the rolling stand in place when in the MRI Environment. - Place the ventilator and stand in its position before the patient is positioned on the scanner table and advanced into the bore. - Remove the patient from the MRI Environment before removing the ventilator and roll stand. - Unapproved device apparatus shall NOT be allowed in the MRI Environment, including: - Pulse Oximeters sensors and cabling. - External AC/DC Power Supply. - Rolling Cart Breathing Circuit Arm. - Active Humidification and associated support apparatus. - Ensure proper configuration of the ventilator. - DO NOT attach the pulse oximeter sensor to the patient and remove it from the device. - The ventilator should run only on battery power in the MRI Environment -- DO NOT use an external AC/DC power supply. - The ventilator's battery should be fully charged before entering the MRI Environment. - Oxygen Supply -- an aluminum, non-magnetic cylinder and oxygen hose must provide the oxygen supply. - Ensure proper operation of the ventilator's breathing system. - 12 ft patient circuits are available for use with the ventilator -- the additional length enables a suitable separation between the ventilator and the bore opening.
+(Adult/Pediatric Wye Patient Circuit; Pediatric/Infant Wye Patient Circuit). - The extended tubing length of a 12 ft patient circuit can result in loss of volume due to additional tubing compressibility. - -- Set the Tubing Compliance (TC) to OFF and ensure that the patient is receiving correct tidal volume. - -- Alternatively, calculate the TC as described by the patient circuit's Instructions For Use (IFU) and adjust the TC value to ensure that the patient is receiving the correct tidal volume. - DO NOT use the 12 ft circuit with PEEP settings below 5 (5 cm H_2O).

+• Ensure that the ventilator is able to maintain PEEP -- for patients with short expiratory times, the additional tubing length of the 12 ft circuit may affect system behavior.